ezekeal/kingkiller/alone-in-tarbean.md

 ### Twoish years later

 Kvothe saw pike again and followed him back to his "secret place" in Dockside.
 He stole his beer and cheese and a shirt.
 He also found charcoal drawings of a woman's face.
 Kvothe set his place on fire.
 Pike stabbed him in the thigh, broke his ribs, gave him a black eye and threatened to kill him as he ran away.
+Kvothe set a trap for him and set him on fire.

 ### Another years later